Exotic star

-Exotic stars are largely theoretical – partly because it is difficult to test in detail how such forms of matter may behave, and partly because prior to the fledgling technology of gravitational-wave astronomy, there was no satisfactory means of detecting cosmic objects that do not radiate electromagnetically or through known particles.
-It is not yet possible to verify novel cosmic objects of this nature by distinguishing them from known objects.
-Candidates for such objects are occasionally identified based on indirect evidence gained from observable properties.

 Quark stars and strange stars

-A quark star is a hypothesized object that results from the decomposition of neutrons into their constituent up and down quarks under gravitational pressure.
-It is expected to be smaller and denser than a neutron star, and may survive in this new state indefinitely, if no extra mass is added.
-Effectively, it is a single, very large hadron.
+A quark star is a hypothesized object that results from the decomposition of neutrons into their constituent quarks under extremely intense gravitational pressure balanced by electrical repulsion and degeneracy pressure.
+Such a star would be smaller and more dense than a neutron star, and may survive in this new state indefinitely, if no extra mass is added.
 Quark stars that contain strange matter are called strange stars.
+Such a star, first proposed by Edward Witten, would consist of confined quarks, essentialy a giant nucleon.

 Based on observations released by the Chandra X-Ray Observatory on 10 April 2002, two objects, named RX J1856.5−3754 and 3C 58, were suggested as quark star candidates.
 The former appeared to be much smaller and the latter much colder than expected for a neutron star, suggesting that they were composed of material denser than neutronium.
 However, these observations were met with skepticism by researchers who said the results were not conclusive.
 After further analysis, RX J1856.5−3754 was excluded from the list of quark star candidates.

 Electroweak stars

-An electroweak star is a theoretical type of exotic star in which the gravitational collapse of the star is prevented by radiation pressure resulting from electroweak burning; that is, the energy released by the conversion of quarks into leptons through the electroweak force.
-This process occurs in a volume at the star's core approximately the size of an apple and containing about two Earth masses.
+An electroweak star is a hypothetical type of exotic star in which the gravitational collapse of the star is prevented by radiation pressure resulting from electroweak burning; that is, the energy released by the conversion of quarks into leptons through the electroweak force.
+This proposed process might occur in a volume at the star's core approximately the size of an apple, containing about two Earth masses, and reaching temperatures on the order of 1015 K (1 PK).
+Electroweak stars could be identified through the equal number of neutrinos emitted of all three generations, taking into account neutrino oscillation.

-The stage of life of a star that produces an electroweak star is theorized to occur after a supernova collapse.
-Electroweak stars are denser than quark stars, and may form when gravitational attraction can no longer be withstood by quark degeneracy pressure, but can still be withstood by electroweak-burning radiation pressure.

-This phase of a star's life may last upwards of 10 million years.